thechessgrind1-arch/GreenHouse/README.md

 training and inference cannot drift apart:

 1. **Resize** to 256×256.
-2. **Segment the leaf** — Otsu's threshold on the *saturation* channel.
-Studio backdrops are near-neutral (low saturation) while leaf tissue — green, chlorotic yellow or necrotic brown alike — is saturated, so this separates the two without a hue window that would exclude diseased tissue.
+2. **Segment the leaf** — Otsu's threshold on the **Excess Green** vegetation index (`2g − r − b` on chromatic coordinates), the standard plant-phenotyping cue.
+It responds to *how green* a pixel is rather than how bright, so it separates foliage from a studio backdrop or a pot without a hue window that would exclude diseased tissue.
+When a leaf is fully necrotic (no green left) Excess Green finds almost nothing, so saturation-Otsu is used as a fallback.
    Morphological close/open removes speckle, components smaller than 15% of the largest are dropped, and interior holes are filled so lesion centres stay inside the mask.
 3. **White balance** using the *background* as the neutral reference.
 Plain grey-world assumes the whole frame averages to grey, which a leaf-filled frame violates — it bleeds the leaf's own greenness into the correction.
 The